 We see individuals with the purpose of helping them improve their relationships.
 Often, one person in a couple can make substantial changes in the relationship by learning about relationship dynamics, how they may be contributing to the difficulties, and what they can do differently to put the relationship on a solid footing.
 While there are no guarantees, with time, patience, and effort, one person can turn a relationship around.

 Q: Is the fee the same whether one or two people attend?

-The fee is based on the length of time, the counselor, and the location, not on the number of people present.
+The fee is based on the length of time and the counselor, not the number of people present.